AnuritaS/cropDiseaseDetection/README.md

-# Classifying Images with Vision and Core ML
+# Crop Disease Detection Using  Vision and Core ML

 Preprocess photos using the Vision framework and classify them with a Core ML model.